 There are many posts around the web that explain how to clean the iron staining off your quartz, but I’m gonna give you a couple pointers too.

+1. Wash off as much clay and dirt with the hose.
 Super Fast!
 Let the dirt dry out & hit them with a spray nozzle!
-If any points fly off, they aren’t attached well and will come off eventually.
+If any points fly off, they aren’t attached well and will come off eventually. * if you happen to be lucky and find an amazingly delicate piece, don’t listen to me

+2. I think IronOut works the best.
 I have been cleaning my quartz with both the Oxalic Acid and IronOut.
 It seems to me that the IronOut works faster!

 Bonus Tip